Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 ###RPC / IPC options

-######Check [here](/docs/Ethereum-glossary-for-newbies/RPC-IPC.md) if you don't know what RPC / IPC is.
+######Check [here](/docs/Ethereum-glossary-for-newbies/RPC-IPC.md) if you don't know what IPC / IPC is.

-There are several command line options to run geth [which can be found on their documentation](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).
+There are several command line options to run geth [which can be found in their documentation](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).

-But in any case you need have enabled RPC or IPC.
+But most important you need have enabled RPC or IPC.

 You can start the HTTP JSON-RPC with the --rpc flag